-For programmes without the Advanced Practice option, students are encouraged to use their current or previous work experience to reflect on.
+For programmes without the Advanced Practice option, students are encouraged to use their current or previous work experience to reflect on during the programme.
+Where practical, students may apply relevant learning to their workplace through applied projects and utilising real-word examples within their assessments.